 Donde Corre El Agua, or Where the Water Runs, is a community-initiated proposal to improve parkland in the Williamson Creek Greenbelt.
 Community members reached out to Go Austin, Vamos Austin (GAVA), Urban Roots, and the Community and Regional Planning program at the University of Texas at Austin.
 Together they initiated an imaginative and collaborative project.
-Read more about the community proposed project below or visit the plan webpage.
-District 2
+The implementation of concept plan is in the permitting phase.
+City Council District 2

 image collage: children drawing site plans on a picnic table, the Williamson Creek floodwall, a rendered image of a girl riding her bike on a new trail next to community gardens